Reading and the Brain: Understanding How Learners Build Basic Reading Literacy Skills

 For additional information on proven approaches to teaching key reading strategies in the classroom and at home, take a look at the full teacher’s guide, Put Reading First: The Research Building Blocks for Teaching Children to Read, Kindergarten through Grade 3, from the Center for the Improvement of Early Reading Achievement.

-To find out more about how Edmentum can support the development of your students’ foundational skills and basic literacy lessons, read our blog for more information on our Foundational Skills Instruction service with EdOptions Academy.
+To find out more about how Edmentum can support the development of your students’ foundational skills and basic literacy skills, read our blog for more information on our Foundational Skills Instruction service with EdOptions Academy.

 Reading Literacy Skills Frequently Asked Questions